Breadcrumb

 A healthy lifestyle may help you manage menopause symptoms.
 It can also help lower your risk for heart disease, osteoporosis, and other long-term health problems.

-- Limit alcohol intake, which may help to manage or reduce menopause symptoms and long-term health risks.
+- Limit alcohol and caffeine.
+This may help manage menopause symptoms and reduce long-term health risks.

 - Pay attention to how the emotional side of menopause is affecting you.
 Have a support network, and seek help as needed.